C-D

 degrees — see academic degrees

-departments — see under names of.
+departments — see names of.

 Design Innovation (DI) Initiative — use this form on first reference; use DI on second reference.
 Note “Initiative” is not used on second reference.